 Scholarship Options

 As you know, scholarships are one of two forms of financial aid that do not need to be repaid.
 They are awarded based on a student's academic or athletic achievement, cultural or religious background, or special skills and talents.
+A new Minnesota program that could benefit your students is the North Star Promise Scholarship, which offers tuition-free college for eligible Minnesota residents at eligible institutions.

 Scholarships may be awarded through an institution or as part of the financial aid package without additional paperwork, or they may require your student also need to search and apply for specific scholarships.